 Specifically, subsets of molecules are rotated using three distinct matrix-Fisher distributions~\citep{Mardia_Jupp_2009}, each centered on a different axis $e_1,e_2,e_3$ to simulate rotations around a fixed direction.
-These parameterized distributions $\{\mathcal{M}(F_{true}^1), \mathcal{M}(F_{true}^2), \mathcal{M}(F_{true}^3)\}$ are visualized on the sphere following the method in~\citep{Mohlin_Sullivan_Bianchi_2020}, where brighter regions indicate preferred orientations.
-For instance, in Fig.~\ref{fig:sym_pred_molecules}a, rotations of \texttt{C[C@@]1(O)C[C@H]1[C@@H](O)CO} conformers are sampled from $\mathcal{M}(F_{true}^1)$, which perturbs the $e_1$ axis locally while the orthogonal axes rotate around it freely forming a ring. \paragraph{Recovering symmetries.} Figure~\ref{fig:sym_pred_molecules} evaluates how well \textsc{recon} recovers each molecule's $SO(3)$ symmetry distribution by measuring per-molecule average $\mathrm{MSE}$ between the true and predicted matrix-Fisher parameters.
-Panels (a-c) visualize randomly sampled molecules from three error regimes -- low, average, and high $\mathrm{MSE}$ based on percentiles.
-The panel visualizations show close alignment between the predicted and the true distributions for molecules in the low and average error regime.
-Figure~\ref{fig:longfig_3figs_result}d provides a global view, showing the histogram of $\mathrm{MSE}$ and their standard deviations.
-In general, \changes{we} observe that about $80$\% of molecules fall within a region of accurate predictions (approx. $\mathrm{MSE} < 800$ based on visualizations).
-These findings demonstrate \textsc{recon}'s ability to capture diverse $SO(3)$ symmetry patterns from large-scale, unlabeled, real-world 3D data.
-Notably, we observe no clear correlation between $\mathrm{MSE}$ and molecular size, flexibility in conformational variation, or reconstruction error (Figure~\ref{fig:sym_pred_molecules}d\changes{, reconstruction losses defined in Appendix}~\ref{appx:training_mol_ieae}).
-This indicates that our symmetry estimates are robust to conformational complexity, and that the remaining error stems from other sources, e.g., limited conformer sampling or mixed symmetries (see limitations~\ref{sec:discussion}).
-A complete visualization of all molecules is available at \texttt{link-hidden-for-double-bind-review}.
+These parameterized distributions $\{\mathcal{M}(F_{true}^1), \mathcal{M}(F_{true}^2), \mathcal{M}(F_{true}^3)\}$ are visualized on the sphere following ~\citet{Mohlin_Sullivan_Bianchi_2020}, where brighter regions indicate preferred orientations.
+For instance, in Fig.~\ref{fig:sym_pred_molecules}a, rotations of \texttt{C[C@@]1(O)C[C@H]1[C@@H](O)CO} conformers are sampled from $\mathcal{M}(F_{true}^1)$, which perturbs the $e_1$ axis locally while the orthogonal axes rotate around it freely forming a ring.